jpin730/nest-store/README.md

 # Nest Store

-This repository contains the NestJS-based REST API backend that emulates an e-commerce store.
+NestJS-based REST API backend that emulates an e-commerce store.
 Using Swagger Open API for documentation and it connects to a PostgreSQL database.

 ## Installation